MEPs slam UK for violating EU police database

 But an internal report obtained by this website detailed some 29 pages-worth of violations since 2015, which included making outdated unlawful copies.

 "They are abusing the system.
-They are behaving like cowboys," said Dutch MEP Sophie in't Veld of the liberal Renew Europe group on Thursday (9 January), accusing the European Commission of failing in its duty to protect European citizens from the misdemeanour.
+They are behaving like cowboys," said Dutch MEP Sophie in't Veld of the liberal Renew Europe group on Thursday (9 January), accusing the European Commission of failing in its duty to protect European citizens.

 "For me it is very clear.
 No more access to Schengen Information System, full stop.
 And if this is the reliability of our negotiating partner [on Brexit] then you know we should be very very clear this is not a partner that we can work with under these conditions," she added.

-Note: This piece was updated on 10 January 2020 at 13:33 to include a statement from the UK government